theEducationalCollective/SEPA-Annual-Workshops/README.md

 This website was re-arranged in a big way in 2019, so older links pointing to it are now broken, but we will attempt to keep things organized consistently from here on out.

+Zip files of the most recent versions of the individual workshops presented at SEPA are available at [osf.io](https://osf.io/hnq32/).
+These may be cited as: _Turner, M. D. (2019, March 27).
+R Tutorials, Self-Study Materials, and Workshops.
+Retrieved from osf.io/hnq32._

 2019.03.26<br/>
 Matt Turner